SignPath/website/docs/documentation/artifact-configuration.md

 See also:
 * Use [metadata restrictions](#file-metadata-restrictions) for `<xml-file>` to restrict root element and namespace.

-### Detached raw signatures using &lt;create-raw-signature&gt;
+### Detached raw signatures using &lt;create-raw-signature&gt; {#detached-raw-signatures}

 Available for Enterprise subscriptions
 {: .badge.icon-signpath}

-Detached raw signatures can be used for arbitrary binary or text files.
+Detached raw signatures can be used for arbitrary binary or text files or [signing Docker images using cosign](/documentation/docker-signing#cosign).
 The `create-raw-signature` directive supports the following parameters:

 | Parameter          | Description
 |-----------         |----------------------------------